No. 7644 Squadron RAuxAF: Media Training

 The Royal Air Force is keen to promote its image, and develop a reputation for being open and honest.
 To achieve this, officers of all ranks need a range of media training and particularly interview training.
 This gives them the confidence to agree to interview requests from the media, and be able to answer questions directly in a friendly manner, supported by appropriately trained specialist media staff.
 No. 7644 Squadron provides a range of media training, supporting units such as the Media Operations Training unit based at RAF Halton, the Joint Services Command and Staff College at Shrivenham, and the Royal College of Defence Studies in London.

 'Simpress'

-In order to give RAF personnel a chance to experience contact with the media, No. 7644 Squadron officers act as 'simulated' press at exercises, to provide an authentic and robust experience of what it is like to be a subject in front of the microphone or camera.
-These can be small events, or major exercises involving hundreds of personnel over several days, of which the media and public relations element will only be a small part.
-An important element is being fair, but robust in questioning, and preparing individuals for what may be difficult encounters with reporters.
+No. 7644 Squadron officers act as simulated press during exercises to give RAF personnel experience with media contact and prepare them for interview environments.
+These training scenarios range from small events to major, multi-day exercises involving hundreds of personnel, where media relations represent one component of the broader operation.
+The training focuses on utilizing realistic and demanding questioning techniques to prepare personnel for challenging media encounters.